axwitech/projectOdin/README.md

 # projectOdin

-#A repo for projectOdin projects http://www.theodinproject.com/
+#A repo for projectOdin tasks http://www.theodinproject.com/